Crossword: Cryptic crosswords

 In cryptic crosswords, the clues are puzzles in themselves.
 A typical clue contains both a definition at the beginning or end of the clue and wordplay, which provides a way to manufacture the word indicated by the definition, and which may not parse logically.
 Cryptics usually give the length of their answers in parentheses after the clue, which is especially useful with multi-word answers.
 Certain signs indicate different forms of wordplay.
 Solving cryptics is harder to learn than standard crosswords, as learning to interpret the different types of cryptic clues can take some practice.
 In Great Britain and throughout much of the Commonwealth, cryptics of varying degrees of difficulty are featured in many newspapers.

 The first crosswords with strictly cryptic clues appeared in the 1920s, pioneered by Edward Powys Mathers.
 He established the principle of cryptic crossword clues.
-Cryptic crossword clues consist typically of a definition and some type of word play.
+Cryptic crossword clues typically consist of a definition and some type of word play.
 Cryptic crossword clues need to be viewed two ways.
 One is a surface reading and one a hidden meaning.
 The surface reading is the basic reading of the clue to look for key words and how those words are constructed in the clue.
 The second way is the hidden meaning.
-This can be a double definition, an anagram, homophone, or words backwards.
+This can be a double definition, an anagram, a homophone, or words backwards.
 There are eight main types of clues in cryptic crosswords.